-The VOALA 0-5 Programs have an established system that provides safeguard and security measures to preserve the privacy and confidentiality of verbal and written information derived from or about the children and families enrolled in our program.
-The agency will observe all legal policies, practices, and regulations of the state and federal authorities regarding client confidentiality and right to privacy.
-All documents are maintained in the child's file, inside locked file cabinets, are accessed only on a "need to know" basis, inside locked VOALA sites/facilities.
+The VOALA 0-5 Programs have an established system that provides safeguards and security measures to preserve the privacy and confidentiality of verbal and written information about children and families enrolled in our program.
+The agency will observe all legal policies, practices, and regulations of the state and federal authorities regarding client confidentiality and the right to privacy.
+VOALA maintains all family documents in the child's file, inside locked file cabinets that staff can only access on a "need to know" basis.

-All documents and information are released only with consent from parents/legal guardians and/or person with legally appointed child custody and rights.
+VOALA can only release family documents with consent from parents/legal guardians and/or person with legally appointed child custody and rights.